Smoky Mountain Road Trip: Unexpected Gems

 NEXT STOP: TENNESSEE

 Our next stop was Gatlinburg, Tennessee.
-Driving along US-441 and the Gatlinburg Bypass, we visited the quirky Cherokee, North Carolina before we made our way into Great Smoky Mountains National Park.
+Driving along US-441 and the Gatlinburg Bypass, we visited the quirky town of Cherokee, North Carolina before we made our way into Great Smoky Mountains National Park.
 The views in the park, as well as those on the Gatlinburg Bypass, are incredible, and taking the bypass road helps avoid the bumper-to-bumper traffic that can sometimes be experienced in Gatlinburg.

-We spent several days staying in a cabin within walking distance of downtown Gatlinburg, something I highly recommend to avoid the previously mentioned traffic.
+We spent several days staying in a cabin within walking distance of Downtown Gatlinburg, something I highly recommend to avoid the previously mentioned traffic.
 While there we explored the Aquarium of the Smokies, the Cades Cove Loop, family-friendly hiking trails and waterfalls, and the wineries and breweries that line the strip and offer samples of mountain wine and moonshine.

 Fans of Dolly Parton shouldn’t miss Dollywood theme park.
 Filled with roller coasters, country music shows and rides for the little one, there was more than enough for our entire family to enjoy.